AutonomoDev/AutoAiAudioAPI/README.md

-# Auto AI Audio API
+# AI Interviewer API

 [![Maintainability]()]()
 [![Test Coverage]()]()

-Auto AI Audio API is a project by Autonomo by Autonomous Programming, LLC, meant to ease the creation of playable audio from text of any size, from tiny snippets to complete audiobooks.
+AI Interviewer API is a project by Autonomo by Autonomous Programming, LLC, meant to ease the creation of playable audio from text of any size, from tiny snippets to complete audiobooks.